rundeck/docs/docs/api/rundeck-api.md

 Get the User Class assignment of the current user.

-The response will contain the user class name, or NONE if unassigned.
+The response will contain the user class name, or **`NONE`** if unassigned.

 Authorization required: none.

-Since v41
+Available in API v41 and greater.

 **Request:**